 This can sort of be seen with Nasca R and Isaka performing experiments on Wakana to try and get her to use Claydoll without the need for the Driver.

-Masquerade dopants, the mooks of the season, unlike the next nooks (Waste Yummies, Dustards, Ghouls) ARE human and unlike most memory users end up disintegrated when defeated.
+Masquerade Dopants, the mooks of the season, unlike the next combatants (Waste Yummies, Dustards, Ghouls) ARE human and, unlike most Memory users, end up disintegrated when defeated.
 Furthermore, in massive crossovers, they end up becoming some of the multiple types of mooks that, of course, get regularly beaten down.
 Here's hoping those Masquerade Dopants were NOT Was Once a Man...